ajv-validator/ajv/README.md

   - `false` (default) - no type coercion.
   - `true` - coerce scalar data types.
   - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).

-##### Strict mode options

-- _strictDefaults_: report ignored `default` keywords in schemas.
-Option values:
-  - `false` (default) - ignored defaults are not reported
-  - `true` - if an ignored default is present, throw an error
-  - `"log"` - if an ignored default is present, log warning
-- _strictKeywords_: report unknown keywords in schemas.
-Option values:
-  - `false` (default) - unknown keywords are not reported
-  - `true` - if an unknown keyword is present, throw an error
-  - `"log"` - if an unknown keyword is present, log warning
-- _strictNumbers_: validate numbers strictly, failing validation for NaN and Infinity.
-Option values:
-  - `false` (default) - NaN or Infinity will pass validation for numeric types
-  - `true` - NaN or Infinity will not pass validation for numeric types

 ##### Asynchronous validation options